SCEP Goals

 All students are physically and emotionally safe

-By June 2026, physical and mental wellness for Students with Disabilities (SWD) will improve, as measured by a 3% Increase in SANDI Section: Social Emotional/Behavioral & 3% increase in ABLLs Section N: Follow Classroom Routines.
+By June 2026, physical and mental wellness for Students with Disabilities (SWD) will improve, as measured by a 3% Increase in SANDI Section: Social Emotional/Behavioral from 32% to 35% & a 3% increase in ABLLs Section N: Follow Classroom Routines from 25% to 28%.
+This will be supposed through the use of the structured teaching classroom guide.

 PRIORITY 3